-In a Workmen’s Compensation policy, what is the difference between fatal and non-fatal accidents?
+What is the difference between fatal and non-fatal accidents in a workmen compensation policy?

-Having a workmen’s compensation policy is mandatorily prescribed by law for all organisations which employ workmen for their business operations to have a workmen’s compensation policy.
-It is an employer’s legal responsibility to protect their workmen against physical or physiological injuries or death suffered during the course of employment.
-In case the employee faces death, disablement or injury due to the nature of his/her work, the employer has to bear medical expenses.
-He is liable to pay a compensation for the contingency suffered by the employee.
-A workmen compensation policy covers this liability faced by the employer and pays the compensation to the unfortunately injured employee or the deceased’s workman’s heir.
+The law prescribes all organizations employing workmen for their business operations to have a workmen’s compensation policy.
+It is an employer’s legal responsibility to protect their workmen against physical injuries or death suffered during the course of employment.
+In case the employee faces death, disablement, or injury due to the nature of his/her work, the employer has to bear medical expenses.
+He is liable to pay compensation for the contingency suffered by the employee.
+A workmen compensation policy covers this liability faced by the employer and pays the compensation to the injured employee or the deceased’s workman’s heir.

 A workmen’s compensation policy covers the following instances –

 - Accidental death

 - Permanent partial disablement